Close Navigation

 CHAS Renewal & CHAS Login: Complete Guide for UK Contractors

 If you’re a contractor or construction business using CHAS for your SSIP accreditation, you’ll need to keep your certification renewed every year.
-Many businesses lose work because their CHAS accreditation expires—usually because the renewal process isn’t started early enough or login issues delay the submission.
+Many businesses lose work because their CHAS accreditation expires, usually because the renewal process isn’t started early enough or login issues delay the submission.

 This guide covers exactly how to:

 • Let Seguro complete the CHAS renewal for you.
-For a very small fee we can take the pain away.
+For a very small fee, we can take the pain away.

-• Log into the CHAS portal
+• Log in to the CHAS portal

 • Start your CHAS renewal application